Derived categories of sheaves on singular schemes with an application to reconstruction: An application: reconstruction for projective Gorenstein varieties

-\proof Being Gorenstein is categorical.
-Let $L$ be a line bundle on an algebraic variety $V$. $U_{\alpha}$ for $\alpha$ in $[L^{\otimes i},L^{\otimes j}]$ form a basis for the topology of $V$ if and only if $L$ is ample \cite{Ill71}.
-We see that our equivalence takes ample invertible sheaves to ample invertible sheaves.
+\proof Let $L$ be a line bundle on an algebraic variety $V$. $U_{\alpha}$ for $\alpha$ in $[L^{\otimes i},L^{\otimes j}]$ form a basis for the topology of $V$ if and only if $L$ is ample \cite{Ill71}.
+We see that our equivalence takes ample invertible sheaves to shifts of ample invertible sheaves.

-We can twist our equivalence by an invertible sheaf and assume that the structure sheaf of $X$ is sent to the structure sheaf of $Y$.
-Then, from the naturality of the Serre functors, $\omega_X[d]$ is sent to the dualising complex of $Y$.
-The dualising complex of $Y$ must therefore be a shift of an invertible sheaf.
-Consequently, $Y$ is Gorenstein.
+We can twist our equivalence by an invertible sheaf and shift it to assume that the structure sheaf of $X$ is sent to the structure sheaf of $Y$.
+Then, from the naturality of the Serre functors, $\omega_X[d]$ is sent to $\omega_Y[d]$.

 \begin{lem} The graded rings $\bigoplus_{n\in\Z} H^0(\mathcal{O}_X,\omega^n_X)$ and $\bigoplus_{n\in\Z} H^0(\mathcal{O}_Y,\omega^n_Y)$ are isomorphic.
 Consequently, $X$ and $Y$ are isomorphic. \end{lem}